duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 * `cut` lets you pick particular columns of the input to keep

-If we only want the instruments above, then we could use cut to pick out just the second column
+If we only want the names above, then we could use cut to pick out just the first column.

 ~~~~
-$ cat beatles.txt | cut -f 2
+$ cut -f 1 < beatles.txt
-vocals,guitars,keyboards,harmonica,bass
+John
-vocals,bass,guitars,keyboards,drums
+Paul
-guitars,vocals,sitar,keyboards,bass
+George
-drums,percussion,vocals
+Ringo
 ~~~~

 By default, cut bases its columns on tabs, but it can use anything you like.
-Let's get just the first instrument from that list by using cut again with the "delimiter" set to a comma
+Let's get just the first instrument from that list by using cut again with the "delimiter" set to a comma.

 ~~~~
 $ cat beatles.txt | cut -f 2 | cut -d ',' -f 1